-PARISH COUNCILS exist to serve the public of the community they represent.
-They are the least bureaucratic and the cheapest kind of local authority in existence.
+WINDLESHAM PARISH COUNCIL exists to serve the public of the 3 communities that it represents.
+Parish Councils are the least bureaucratic and the cheapest kind of local authority in existence.
 Every Parish Council is an independent unit of democracy whose members are elected for four years at a time, in the same way as any other council.
 The Powers Available to Parish Councils are laid down in law and although all Parish Councils must meet their essential obligations, the extent to which each Council uses its other rights and powers varies considerably.
 Over time, and in differing circumstances, each Parish Council has inevitably developed its own role in the affairs of its Parish, dictated partly by the way in which higher authorities provide their services to the local community, and partly in response to the needs and demands of residents and organisations in that civil Parish.
 It is a role that continually evolves, depending on local circumstances and upon the judgement of serving Councillors.

 Because the work they do has some cost, they are empowered to raise the necessary funds from residents in the parish by means of an annual "precept" collected as part of Council Tax.